 Consistent to the Crowne Plaza brand standards, the Crowne Plaza Changi Airport offers the Sleep Advantage programme here as well which I personally feel is even more so important here at the airport where sleep is top-priority for weary travellers.
-The programme includes Quiet Zones within the hotel where engineering and housekeeping at kept to a minimum (unless requested by quest) after a certain hour.
+The programme includes Quiet Zones within the hotel where engineering and housekeeping at kept to a minimum (unless requested by guest) after a certain hour.
 If you have been to a number of Crowne Plaza hotels recently, you will also notice the Room Mist spray by Elemis which actually becomes familiar scent over time (also a way to tell you that you have been spending too much time in hotels).
 There is also an alarm clock next to your bed (in case you need to get up for a business meeting, a flight or simply just for breakfast).

 If you are an international traveller that is just on a long layover, you will definitely appreciate the USB Charging Points located in the room.
 The universal power socket also allows you to charge your devices without having to worry about having the right plug type (something I really struggled with in Tokyo recently) - in any case, in the rare occasion that you require something, just pick up the phone and ask for it!